 Compliance with the MDD or AIMDD must be maintained;

 Significant changes in the design/intended purpose of the devices must be avoided;

 Full MDR compliance is required from the date of Application for several aspects of the new legislation (e.g. stringent post-market surveillance, market surveillance, vigilance, registration of economic operators and of devices, etc.);

 The MDR requires the notified body that has issued the MDD or AIMDD certificate is responsible for surveillance in respect of all the above requirements.

 UK legislation to adopt EU principles

 Once the MDR Application date passes, several requirements of the legislation automatically commence, regardless of a product’s CE certificate being issued under the MDD/AIMDD.
 The changes to the roles and responsibilities of the economic operators (e.g. Importer, Authorised Representative, Distributor, etc.), the more onerous technical and vigilance requirements, and so on.
-The UK Government has adopted the Medical Devices Regulation (EU) 2017/745 into law via the current version of the UK Medical Devices Regulations; this brings country-specific mandatory roles and functions.
+The UK Government was due to adopt the Medical Devices Regulation (EU) 2017/745 into law via the current version of the UK Medical Devices Regulations.
+With the announcement from the EC in March 2020 of the intention to delay the MDR Application Date by a year due the COVID-19 pandemic, the planned country-specific changes to mandatory roles and functions are still to be decided.
 For information on how your company can prepare for the implementation of these regulations, please contact us.